jhong1016/Weather-Dashboard/README.md

 **Description**

-This is a small web app that uses the OpenWeather API to perform simple weather condition searches for cities showing the current conditions as well as the 5 day forcast.
+This is a web application that uses OpenWeatherMap's API to perform simple weather condition searches for cities showing the current conditions as well as the 5 day forcast.

 HTML and CSS used to structure and style the page.
 Additional resources used: Jquery, moment.js, Bootstrap, Popper.js and FontAwesome.

 **User Guide**

-Use the input field to search for a city.
-Searching causes that cities weather information to be filled as well as create an entry in the search history that can be used to quickly recall previous searches.

-The results show the current weather conditions for the city including a color coded UV Index based on the UV severity scale.
+When the user types in a city name in the input field, then hits enter or clicks the input search button, the searched city's current weather is fetched.

+* It specifically grabs the temperature, humidity, wind speed, and UV index.
-5 Day forcast is also shown for the searched city.
+* It gives you a 5 day forecast for the searched city.
+* It saves the previous city searches and when clicked on, weather results are retrieved.

 There is also a button to clear the search history.